All Episodes

 After a nuclear holocaust.

-Or after a million die in some.
+Or after a million die instead of the city.

 And that's where we are.